smitjethwa/mail-script/README.md

 # mail-script
-Automated your mails with Python
+Automate your mails with Python